 You may be expending plenty of energy when you run, swim, or ride a bicycle, but you will also receive energy in exchange for your efforts.
 If recovery has left you feeling tired and lethargic at times, regular exercise is one of the ways that you can put some spring back in your step.

 The Office of Disease Prevention and Health reports that getting regular exercise helps protect your body from certain serious conditions such as cancer, stroke, heart disease, depression, diabetes and osteoporosis.

 Perhaps the greatest incentive to get regular exercise in addiction recovery is that regular movement can help prevent a return to alcohol or drug use.
 A collection of studies suggest that regular exercise can increase the abstinence rate for substance use by 95 percent.
 These studies also found that exercise can help manage stress, depression and anxiety, which can all contribute to substance use.

 Exercise as a Potential Treatment for Drug Abuse

 If you are struggling with substance abuse, the addiction recovery programs at The Recovery Village combine traditional and holistic therapies to create a comprehensive addiction treatment program.
 Our addiction experts can help you break free from harmful substances and learn a new way to live.
-Contact us now to find out more about our various treatment options.
+Contact us now to find out more about treatment options.